Microsoft Certified: Power Platform Developer Associate (PL400)

 - Candidates should have development experience that includes JavaScript, JSON, TypeScript, C#, HTML, .NET, Microsoft Azure, Microsoft 365, RESTful Web Services, ASP.NET, and Power BI

-Exam characteristics:
+Exam features

-- Exam code: PL-400
+- Code: PL-400

 - Cost: $0 (included in your training)